 The Honorable Fumiko Hachiya Wasserman was appointed to the Superior Court of California, Los Angeles County in 1989.
 Her assignments have included serving in appellate, civil trials, felony criminal trials and juvenile matters.
 She was a past Presiding Judge of the South Bay Municipal Court.

-Judge Wasserman was recognized by the Judicial Council for her service as Chair of the Governing Committee for the Center of Judicial Education and Research, which develops and provides required judicial training for appellate justices and bench officers in California.
+Judge Wasserman was recognized by the Judicial Council for her service as Chair of the Governing Committee for the Center for Judicial Education and Research, which develops and provides required judicial training for appellate justices and bench officers in California.
 She has taught judges at the California Judicial College and at the National Judicial College.
 She also taught students at Loyola Law School and undergraduates at USC.
 She co-authored publications for the Continuing Education of the Bar, including topics about civil discovery, motions under the California Anti-SLAPP statute and driving under the influence law.

 Prior to her judicial career, she was the first Asian female to be appointed in the United States as an Assistant United States Attorney.
 She served in the Civil Division for the Central District of California.
-Her legal experience includes serving as a law clerk of the Honorable Terry J. Hatter, Jr. She was a Deputy City Attorney for the City of Los Angeles and an associate in a law firm.
+Her legal experience includes serving as a law clerk to the Honorable Terry J. Hatter, Jr. She was a Deputy City Attorney for the City of Los Angeles and an associate in a law firm.

-Judge Wasserman received her degree from UCLA in Anthropology.
 She received her law degree from Loyola Law School and was on the Loyola Law Review and Dean’s Honor List.